ExvoidNet/.github/profile/README.md

 *Exvoid Network is a Canadian french-based community open and friendly to all multiplayer games enthusiasts, all of our game server(s) are self-hosted locally on our own dedicated hardware.*

+**Open Source**

-Nous croyons également a l'initiative de l'open source et la majorité de nos projets sont publiquement accessibles.
+Nous croyons a l'initiative de l'open source et la majorité de nos projets sont publiquement accessibles.

-*We also believe in the open source initiative and have most of our projects publicly viewable.*
+*We believe in the open source initiative and have most of our projects publicly viewable.*

 <!-- REPOSITORY -->
 <div align="center">

 ## Répositoires / Repositories
 </div>

 - [ExvoidNet/Plugins](https://github.com/ExvoidNet/plugins)
 - [ExvoidNet/Site](https://github.com/ExvoidNet/site)
 - [ExvoidNet/Wiki](https://github.com/ExvoidNet/wiki)